 The IFEAT Conciliation Service is a member service available to help members trying to resolve problems or disputes between themselves and either other IFEAT member companies or non-member companies.

-- It is not a legal court or formal arbitrary procedure.
-It is based on the goodwill of IFEAT members who want to avoid formal procedures and are willing to use conciliation to find agreement on a friendly basis using good business practices.
+It is not a legal court or a formal arbitrary institution as it is based on the goodwill of the interested parties – IFEAT members who want to avoid formal procedures and are willing to use conciliation to find agreement on a friendly basis using good business practice.

-The conciliators will be selected by the IFEAT Executive Committee.
-They will be senior, respected members of IFEAT, known for their understanding of the industry and having proven experience in business and trading.
+The Conciliation Committee members are selected by the IFEAT Executive Committee and are senior, respected members of IFEAT, known for their understanding of the industry with proven experience in business and trading.

-Conciliators once agreed on by the parties will act strictly on their own as individuals and will by no means represent or act on behalf of IFEAT.
-Conciliators will not be responsible for any possible consequences, financial or legal, which may occur as a result of their conclusions or proposals.
+The Conciliators are chosen from the members of the Conciliation Committee and, once agreed on by the parties, act strictly on their own as individuals and do not represent or act on behalf of IFEAT.
+Conciliators are not responsible for any possible consequences, financial or legal, which may occur as a result of their conclusions or proposals.

-Conciliators fees, when appropriate, shall be set by IFEAT and notified to the parties at the time of their request for the service.
-Additionally, conciliators may claim disbursements for expenses that may be incurred.
-Any costs or fees shall be shared on a 50:50 basis between the two parties and payment shall be made promptly after receipt of invoice.
-Depending on the cost involved, the conciliators may request an advance of assumed disbursements before proceeding with the conciliation.
+Most of the time the Conciliation Service is provided free of charge.
+Any fees or disbursements, when appropriate, are set by IFEAT and notified to the parties at the time of their request for the service.
+Additionally, Conciliators may claim disbursements for expenses that may be incurred.
+Any costs or fees are shared on a 50:50 basis between the two parties and payment is made promptly after receipt of an invoice.
+Depending on the cost involved, the Conciliators may request an advance of assumed disbursements before proceeding with the Conciliation Service.